Adventures in Babysitting

 Adventures in Babysitting (also known as A Night on the Town in certain countries) is a 1987 American teen comedy film written by David Simkins and directed by Chris Columbus in his directorial debut.
 It stars Elisabeth Shue, Keith Coogan, Anthony Rapp, and Maia Brewton, and features cameos by blues singer/guitarist Albert Collins and singer-songwriter Southside Johnny Lyon.

+Adventures in Babysitting was released by Buena Vista Pictures Distribution on July 3, 1987.
+The film received mixed to positive reviews from critics and grossed $34.4 million.
+It is considered by some to be a cult classic.

 Plot

-After her boyfriend Mike Todwell cancels their anniversary date, 17-year-old Chris Parker invites her friend Brenda over to her Oak Park, Illinois house to cheer her up, but is convinced by her mother to babysit their neighbors' daughter, eight-year-old Sara Anderson, while the parents attend a party in downtown Chicago.
-After receiving a frantic call from Brenda, who ran away to a downtown bus station, Chris plans to pick her up, but is coerced by Sara, Sara's 15-year-old brother Brad, and Brad's best friend Daryl Coopersmith to take them with her.
-On the freeway, their station wagon suffers a flat tire and they are picked up by a tow truck driver, "Handsome" John Pruitt, who offers to pay for the tire when Chris realizes that she left her purse at the Andersons'.
+After her boyfriend Mike Todwell cancels their anniversary date, seventeen-year-old Chris Parker invites her friend Brenda over to her Oak Park, Illinois house to cheer her up, but is convinced by her mother to babysit their neighbors' daughter, eight-year-old Sara Anderson, who idolizes the Marvel Comics hero Thor, while the parents attend a party in downtown Chicago.
+Later that evening, Chris receives a frantic call from Brenda, who ran away to a downtown bus station; Chris plans to pick her up, but is coerced by Sara, Sara's fifteen-year-old brother Brad, and Brad's best friend Daryl Coopersmith to take them with her.
+On the freeway, their station wagon suffers a flat tire, and they are picked up by a tow truck driver, "Handsome" John Pruitt, who offers to pay for the tire when Chris realizes that she left her purse at the Andersons'.
 En route, Pruitt receives a call from his boss Dawson with evidence that his wife is cheating on him.
 Pruitt rushes to his house to confront the infidelity; the car of Chris's mother is damaged when he accidentally shoots out the windshield while trying to kill his wife's lover.
 Chris and the kids hide in the adulterer's Cadillac, which car thief Joe Gipp then steals.

-Reaching their hideout in the South Side, the kids realize that they have stumbled upon a multi-state stolen car operation.
+Reaching their hideout in the South Side, the kids realize that they have stumbled upon a multi-state car theft operation.
 They are detained in an upstairs office but escape.
 They enter a blues club where the band on stage refuses to let them leave until they perform a blues number.
-The group recounts their events while the band plays, causing the audience to sing along and applaud.
-They leave when Joe, Graydon (the operation's second-in-command), and their boss Bleak arrive in the club, whose owners stall them.
+The group recounts the events of their evening while the band plays, causing the audience to sing along and applaud.
+They leave when Joe Graydon (the operation's second-in-command), and their boss Bleak arrive in the club, whose owners stall them.